 Unlike some cities, Greensboro isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Greensboro are a mix of both white- and blue-collar jobs.
 Overall, Greensboro is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Greensboro who work in office and administrative support (13.63%), sales jobs (13.07%), and management occupations (9.47%).

-The population of Greensboro is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.58% of adults in Greensboro have a bachelor's degree or even advanced degree.
+The education level of Greensboro citizens is very high relative to the national average among all cities (21.84%): 36.58% of adults in Greensboro have a bachelor's degree or even advanced degree.

 The per capita income in Greensboro in 2010 was $25,929, which is upper middle income relative to North Carolina and the nation.
 This equates to an annual income of $103,716 for a family of four.
 However, Greensboro contains both very wealthy and poor people as well.